First of all, from the bottom of my heart, I want to express my gratitude to you. Thank you for taking part in this mission with me.

 Just like that, there was no turning back…

 With the support of my friends, about 50 sets were pre-ordered.
-I was floored and had so much gratitude to the support I was getting.
+I was floored and had so much gratitude for the support I was getting.
 I moved forward and placed the order with Sonny.
 We made a few more prototypes before finalizing the design.
 Then, the production began.
 And then, my patience was tested.
 Throughout this process, there was miscommunication, waiting, going back and forth with the tailor, getting material, waiting for the material, making changes… I promised I would ship out the pre-orders by the end of November.
 The deadline was approaching, I was getting antsy.
 Then the deadline passed, I got frustrated.
 I would wake up in the morning with texts from Sonny about production delay, get very stressed and not knowing what to do or how to react.
 At this time, it was December – my birthday month and Christmas time.
 With things not going the way I expected it to be and me being stressed out and couldn’t do anything to help, I decided to spend the month in Europe.
 A change of scenery and hopefully a change in my mindset as well.

 Enjoy every step of the journey